 LAHSA has launched a process to better evaluate an organization’s ability to administer government contracts.

 What it Does

-The Request for Statement of Qualifications (RFSQ) for Certification as a Qualified Bidder for LAHSA Funding Opportunities process now replaces the threshold review as a part of our Request for Proposals (RFP) procurements.
+The Request for Statement of Qualifications (RFSQ) for Certification as a Qualified Bidder for LAHSA Funding Opportunities process replaces the threshold review as a part of our Request for Proposals (RFP) process.

 What This Means For Your Organization

 The RFSQ allows your organization to be evaluated for threshold before applying for an RFP.
 As a result, this speeds up the RFP timeline by four to six weeks and removes the need to announce failures at a public meeting.
 If your organization does not get a passing grade, your organization can receive technical assistance from LAHSA to help become certified before applying for an RFP.